-Being a rich country of natural bio diversity, Sri Lanka elaborates and proves it many times.
-7 Day Conquer the Hills allows to explore The Central Highlands of the country which boasts of its highly diversified landscape and ecology which lets the wild fauna and flora thrives in its natural habitats.
-The journey unfolds from the Hill Capital Kandy, exploring the wilderness of Udawattakele sanctuary, cycling in the hills, an adventurous train ride to the Tea Country, and summing up by hiking and trekking experiences in Nuwara Eliya and Ella.
+Being a rich country of natural biodiversity, Sri Lanka elaborates and proves it many times and this is exactly what we’d like to showcase to you with our Sri Lanka hill country tours.
+7 Day Conquer the Hills allows you to explore the central highlands of the country which boasts of its highly diversified landscape and ecology which lets the wild fauna and flora thrives in its natural habitats.
+The journey unfolds from the Hill Capital Kandy, exploring the wilderness of Udawattakele sanctuary, cycling in the hills, an adventurous train ride to the tea country, and summing up by hiking and trekking experiences in Nuwara Eliya and Ella.
 Are you ready to triumph over this challenge?

 Welcome to Sri Lanka!

 Upon arrival be met by your chauffeur guide and head off to your first stop in Kandy.

 This UNESCO World Heritage Site is the perfect combination of gentle mist and bustling streets.
 The perfect blend of Old and New will take you by surprise as you stroll through the streets, which almost seem as though frozen in the past.

 Take a morning trek in the Udawattakele Sanctuary.

 Udawatte Kele located north of Kandy Lake is an eco-tourism site which expands over 103 hectares.
 The park was once a forbidden forest called Uda wasala watte (the garden above the royal palace) during the Kandyan kingdom.
 Visitors can tour the sanctuary every day from 6 am to 5 pm.
 Though the entire garden was declared as a forest reserve in 1856 and upgraded as a sanctuary in 1938.